Generation of three-dimensional cluster entangled state: Methods

 \section{Methods}

 \textbf{Generation of ultrafast quantum light}

 The basic light source is a Ti:Sapphire femtosecond laser, emitting femtosecond pulse trains at the central wavelength of 800 nm (pulse duration: 75 fs, repetition rate: 80 MHz).
 The pulses undergo second harmonic generation (SHG) in a 1-mm-thick periodically-poled potassium titanyl phosphate (PPKTP) crystal, resulting in pulses at 400 nm central wavelength with 0.25-nm full width at half maximum (FWHM).
-The SHG pulses pump SPOPO (finesse: 8), which generates a multimode interaction via spontaneous parametric down-conversion in a 4-mm-thick PPKTP crystal (type-0 phase matching).
-To accommodate multiple frequencies simultaneously in SPOPO, intracavity dispersion is compensated, and the cavity length is adjusted by using the Pound-Drever-Hall locking technique which matches the length of the Ti:Sapphire laser.
-As a result, a beam of ultrafast quantum light is generated at the output, containing a multimode quantum state $\hat{\rho}$ in time-frequency modes.
+The SHG pulses pump SPOPO (finesse: 8), which makes a multimode interaction via spontaneous parametric down-conversion in a 4-mm-thick PPKTP crystal (type-0 phase matching).
+To accommodate multiple frequencies simultaneously in SPOPO, intracavity dispersion is compensated, and the cavity length is adjusted by using the Pound-Drever-Hall locking technique which matches the SPOPO cavity length to the Ti:Sapphire laser cavity length.
+As a result, a beam of ultrafast quantum light is deterministically generated at the output, containing a multimode quantum state $\hat{\rho}$ in time-frequency modes.

 \textbf{Mode-resolving homodyne detection}